hashicorp/packer/website/source/docs/builders/profitbricks.html.md

 -   `ram` (integer) - Amount of RAM to use for this image.
 Defalts to "2048".

+-   `retries` (string) - Number of retries Packer will make status requests while waiting for the build to complete.
+Default value 120 seconds.

 -   `snapshot_name` (string) - If snapshot name is not provided Packer will generate it

 -   `snapshot_password` (string) - Password for the snapshot.

--   `timeout` (string) - An approximate limit on how long Packer will continue making status requests while waiting for the build to complete.
-Default value 120 seconds.

 -   `url` (string) - Endpoint for the ProfitBricks REST API.
 Default URL "https://api.profitbricks.com/rest/v2"